-We all tend to focus most of our Christmas-decoration efforts on our living rooms, but as life really revolves around the kitchen, why not save some tinsel and lights for heart of the home?
+We all tend to focus most of our Christmas decorations on our living rooms, but as life really revolves around the kitchen, why not save some tinsel and lights for heart of the home?

 Add a Christmas tree

 If you've got space in your kitchen, why not see if you can fit in an extra Christmas tree?
 You're always popping in and out of the kitchen, and a tree that's twinkling with lights and baubles will cheer you through the chores this festive season.
-An artificial one is probably best, to save you having to clear up dropped pine needles in a room where there's already enough clearing up to do!
+An artificial one is probably best.
+And will save you from to clearing up pine needles in a room where there's already enough to do!

 No space for a tree in the kitchen?
 No problem!
 Get a couple of extra strings of fairy lights and drape them along the top of your wall cabinets, along windowsills or around window frames.
 Softly-glittering fairy lights will make getting up in dark winter mornings that little bit easier.
 Tinsel hung around the room, or a garland around your window will also make the room look cheerful and festive.

 Hang small tree decorations, a festive wreath or a curtain of fairy lights in your kitchen window, to give yourself a Christmassy view.
-Alternatively, give yourself a white Christmas by fixing snowflake stickers to the windows, a string of icicle decorations, or even some fake snow on the windowsill.
+Alternatively, give yourself a white Christmas by fixing snowflake stickers to the windows.
+Or perhaps a string of icicle decorations.
+Or even some fake snow on the windowsill.

 The holly & the ivy